 Several Birds With One Stone

-Having all procedures done at one time means you won’t that not only will you not have to go through multiple recovery periods, but you also won’t have to worry about scheduling multiple surgeries, securing help and child care multiple times, or undergoing anesthesia more than once.
+Having all procedures done at one time means you will not only not have to go through multiple recovery periods, but you also won’t have to worry about scheduling multiple surgeries, securing help and child care multiple times, or undergoing anesthesia more than once.
 Plus, you won’t have to wait to heal between surgeries.

 Get a New Wardrobe

 When you don’t like how your body looks, shopping for clothes is no fun.
-In fact, once you’ve had children, it can sometimes be difficult to find clothes that fit well over your changed body.
-Having mommy makeover procedures done, though, will not only give you an excuse to go shopping for new clothes but will make you feel fantastic when you’re actually able to find clothes that look fantastic on you.
+Once you’ve had children, it can sometimes be difficult to find clothes that fit well over your changed body.
+Having mommy makeover procedures done, though, will not only give you an excuse to go shopping for new clothes but will make you feel fantastic when you’re able to find clothes that look fantastic on you.